samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Mid_Volume.md

 **Description**:

 > Run 50min Easy-Moderate, RPE6, then randomly insert 8x30s bursts of high
-> speed, RPE9 over the course of week 7’s first run of the week with at least a
+> speed, RPE9 over the course of Week 7’s first run of the week with at least a
-> minute’s normal running pace between bursts.
+> minute of normal running pace between bursts.

 ### Thursday